 How is RMS diagnosed?

 Your child’s healthcare provider examines your child.
 You will be asked about your child’s health history.
 Your child may also have one or more of the following:

 Imaging tests to take detailed images of areas inside the body.
 These may include X-ray, magnetic resonance imaging (MRI), computed tomography (CT) scan, PET scan, bone scan, or ultrasound.
 These can show exactly where the tumor is and how big it is.
 They can also be used to look for signs that the cancer has spread.

-Bone marrow aspirations and biopsies to take samples of bone marrow from the hipbones and examine them under a microscope.
+Bone marrow aspirations and biopsies to take samples of bone marrow from the hipbones.
+These samples are examined under a microscope.
 Since RMS can spread to the bone marrow, this test is the only way to check for this.

 Lumbar puncture, also called spinal tap, to take a sample of the fluid that surrounds the spinal cord from the child’s lower back.
 This test isn't always needed, but may be used if the tumor is in the head, near the brain.

-A biopsy to take a small sample of tissue from a tumor to examine under a microscope.
+A biopsy to take a small piece or sample of tissue from a tumor to examine under a microscope.
 A biopsy is the only way to know for sure that a tumor is RMS.
 It can also tell the type of RMS.

 Staging and grading of RMS

 Staging is the process that tells the size of the cancer and how much it has spread.
 Most cancers have their own staging system.
 Grading is used to describe how abnormal the cancer cells look when seen through a microscope.
 The more abnormal the cells are, the faster they grow.
 Staging and grading help the healthcare team plan treatment for your child.
 They also help determine the prognosis.